Lung Cancer Symptoms

 4. Hoarseness

 Another symptom of lung cancer is a hoarse or croaky voice.
-This happens when a tumor causes extra pressure on the nerve which controls your larynx (windpipe).
+This happens when a tumor causes extra pressure on the nerve that controls your larynx (windpipe).

 Hoarseness can be a sign of something as simple as a cold or flu, but if it goes on for more than three weeks, you should have it investigated.